MercierCharles/MercierCharles.github.io/research.md

 We also see that some large, high-traffic clusters (e.g., **Memes and Entertainment (Cluster 15)**) sit in a "loud but not hostile" zone: high energy, lots of slang, but comparatively low personal-attack markers.
 These are noisy but not necessarily dangerous.

 **Operational implication:** sentiment alone is too blunt.
 Moderation should weight stylistic hostility more heavily than raw negative emotion, and prioritize interventions where *both* intensity and hostility spike together.

-From these, two clusters stand out as especially prone to toxic interactions:

-Cluster 7 — “Skepticism and Bad-X Critiques” Characterized by high anger, swearing, and hostile language

-Cluster 1 — “Reddit Meta and Drama”
-Exhibits similar patterns, with high caps usage (rant-style posts) and strong emotional volatility

-These clusters aren’t just negative—they have recognizably toxic linguistic signatures.
-On the other hand, a few clusters stand on the opposite side of the spectrum:

-Cluster 2 — "Personal Idea and Mental Health"
-Low Swearing, but high anxiety and sadness

-Cluster 12 — "Cities, Career, and Everyday Life

 What does this tell us in terms of our new app?